LAST UPDATED – 10/19/22 – Cusco Peru Visitor Guide

 Where to Eat

 I know the food would be good when I visited Peru, but I didn’t know just how much I would love the cuisine until I visited.
 There is a wide variety of restaurants in Cusco for you to try, so if you love to eat when you travel you won’t be disappointed.
-If you are looking for some restaurant recommendations for your trip, I have included some highly recommended options for you to review below.
+If you are looking for some restaurant recommendations for your trip, I have included some highly recommended options for you to review in my Cusco Peru visitor guide below.

 |Chakruna Native Burgers||Peruvian, Fast Food, Veggie||$|